Get insider access

 All Reviews

 Our recommendations are based on what we think are the best 4k 144Hz gaming monitors currently available.
-They're adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price, and feedback from our visitors.
+They're adapted to be valid for most people in each price range.
+The rating is based on our review, factoring in price, and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our 4k monitor reviews that have a minimum refresh rate of 144Hz.
+If you would prefer to make your own decision, here is the list of all of our 4k monitor reviews with a refresh rate up to 165Hz.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.